cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/troubleshoot/troubleshoot-overview-new-outlook.md

 ms.date: 11/22/2024
 ---

-# Changes to troubleshooting steps in new Outlook
+# Troubleshoot new Outlook

 Some of the common steps users took to troubleshoot issues in classic Outlook are no longer needed in new Outlook.
-The architecture changes to new Outlook make actions such as creating a new profile or starting Outlook in safe mode unnecessary.
+For example, creating a new profile or starting Outlook in safe mode is no longer necessary because of the underlying architecture changes in new Outlook.

 ## Changes to profile experience